Qualifications to be a Personal Trainer

 Personal Trainer Career Start Point

 To work as an accredited Personal Trainer you will need a level 3 Personal Trainer qualification.
 A prerequisite to studying for your level 3 is to hold a level 2 Fitness Instructor qualification.
-If you’re starting from scratch you can complete a level 3 Personal Trainer course package which combines your level 2 and level 3 qualifications or choose to qualify for these separately.
+If you’re starting from scratch a very popular choice is to book our Complete Course Package which combines your level 2 and level 3 qualifications.

 With your preferred study route sorted there are a few UK Personal Trainer qualification options to choose from including Certificate and Diploma level accreditations.
-For more information download our fitness course guide which will explain full course content and assessment choices.
+For more information contact our sales team.

 I want to be a Personal Trainer – Popular Questions